-- over 450 rural hospitals have closed due to insufficient funding over the past 25 years;
+- Over 450 rural hospitals have closed due to insufficient funding over the past 25 years.

-- more than 20% of children are struggling with poverty;
+- More than 20% of children are struggling with poverty.

-- about 10% of doctors come to practice in institutions in rural areas;
+- About 10% of doctors come to practice in institutions in rural areas.

-- more suicides are concentrated here;
+- More suicides are concentrated in rural areas.

 - There are only 100 dentists for every 22 people.

-How to celebrate
+How to take part

-When is National Rural Health Day celebrated in 2022?
+When is National Rural Health Day celebrated in 2023?

 National Rural Health Day is observed on the third Thursday in November each year.